jax-ml/jax/docs/export/export.md

   executed later.
   * **up to 3 weeks older** than the version of JAX used for exporting (we say that JAX export offers **3 weeks forward compatibility**).
-  This is useful if we want to compile and run an exported artifact with a consumer that was built and deployed before the export, e.g., an inference system that is already deployed when the exporting is done.
+  This is useful if you want to compile and run an exported artifact with a consumer that was built and deployed before the export, e.g., an inference system that is already deployed when the exporting is done.